rs-delve/rs-delve.github.io/_reports/2020-10-01-covid19-vaccination-report.md

-**Figure 2:** Schematic of qualitative vaccination rate required to eliminate infections as a function of the effectiveness and duration of vaccinal immunity adapted from
+**Figure 2:** Schematic of qualitative vaccination rate required to eliminate infections as a function of the effectiveness and duration of vaccinal immunity adapted from.[^63]
-[^63].

-The results in[^63]
-suggest that both the effectiveness of a vaccine and the duration of the immunity it confers affect the vaccination coverage required to achieve a disease-free state at equilibrium (see Figure 2).
+The results in[^63] suggest that both the effectiveness of a vaccine and the duration of the immunity it confers affect the vaccination coverage required to achieve a disease-free state at equilibrium (see Figure 2).
 With a fully transmission-blocking vaccine, relatively low vaccination rates are